Jesus Christ - a chronology of God on Earth

 - 17 June 2BC - astronomer Michael Molnar suggested a rare astronomical event where Venus and Jupiter appeared as a single, incredibly bright "star" in the constellation Leo, which was interpreted as a royal birth.

-- The normal, localised, individual (Jesus Christ as man) consciousness which supports the organic machine that is the human body;
+- The normal, localised, individual Jesus Christ as man consciousness which supports the organic machine that is the human body.
+All human beings before and since possess such a unique, distinctive consciousness.

-- The greater, external and eternal individual (Jesus Christ as man) consciousness that is non-material and exists outside of the human body but is connected to it; and
+- The greater, external and eternal individual Jesus Christ as man consciousness that is non-material and exists outside of the human body but is connected to it.
+All human beings before and since possess such a unique, distinctive, non-material consciousness.

-- The divine (Jesus Christ as God) cosmic consciousness which is that of the Creator, Source, the One and the origin of the Universe.
+- The divine Jesus Christ as God cosmic consciousness which is that of the Creator, Source, the One and the origin of the universe and everything therein.
 It is from this Cosmic Consciousness that, through a process of fractalization, all subsequent individual consciousnesses in existence and present in the universe derive, including that of Jesus Christ as man.
+This God consciousness manifests throughout the life and post-death of Jesus Christ.

 With this in mind, we are able to understand how Jesus Christ could live for a period on planet Earth as both God and man.
-This helps explain the numerous references primarily within the Bible but also elsewhere by human beings either trying to explain who Jesus Christ was, or reiterating his words.
-For example, Jesus would go on to be described in the following terms, even by himself:
+This helps explain the numerous references primarily within the Bible but also elsewhere such as in the Gnostic texts, by human beings either trying to explain who Jesus Christ was, or reiterating his words.
+For example, Jesus would go on to be described in the following terms, even by himself, within those early Christian texts.
+The following is a list taken primarily from the Bible and is not the full gamete of terms used:

 - Alpha and Omega [Revelation 1:8, 21:6, and 22:13]